Shark WS632 WandVac Review

 Shark WandVac dustbin

-Unfortunately, with its cylindrical and handheld-biased design, the WandVac only has a capacity of 0.12 liters.
+Unfortunately, due to its cylindrical and handheld-biased design, the WandVac has a capacity of only 0.12 liters.

-One unique aspect of its design is the container isn’t fully enclosed.
+One unique aspect of its design is that the container isn’t fully enclosed.

 Once you push the quick-release latch, it opens, and debris falls.